 Our evidence technician works Monday through Friday 8:00 to 3:00, so it will be during those days and hours that your appointment will be made.
 Property/evidence cannot be released on weekends.
 Due to international police accreditation standards, as well as department policy, property and evidence can only be released by an evidence custodian.
 Property and Evidence Release Form

-Yes, if the goods purchased are being shipped to you in Joplin and would be subject to a sales tax if purchased at retail, then the use tax applies.
-On June 21, 2018, the U.S. Supreme Court ruled in the South Dakota vs. Wayfair case overturning the previous ruling that exempted out-of-state vendors from collecting the use tax.
-This significant ruling means all online retailers must collect and remit any applicable sales and use taxes.
+Yes, if the goods purchased are being shipped to you in Joplin and would be subject to a sales tax if purchased at retail, then they may be subject to the use tax.
+On June 21, 2018, the U.S. Supreme Court ruled in the South Dakota vs. Wayfair case overturning the previous ruling that exempted out-of-state vendors without a physical presence in the state from collecting the use tax.
+This significant ruling means online retailers may now be required to collect and remit any applicable sales and use taxes.
 However, municipalities must have a use tax in place to capture the revenue from this decision.
 If you physically purchase something from a retailer in another city such as Bentonville, AR or Miami, OK, the use tax would not apply because you would have paid the sales tax of the community you are located at the time of purchase.

 It provides an important source of local funding and would allow for the physical infrastructure and public service personnel needs that are required to do the work identified by the community during the City Manager’s Listening Tour and Council Visioning Workshop that aim to address challenges identified in the community.
 The use tax would also level the playing field for local businesses.
 Otherwise, these local businesses are at an unfair competitive disadvantage to out-of-state businesses when local taxes are avoided.